INDA workshop and exhibition

-We will determine the chariot’s architectural conditions, producing a spatial scaffolding to challenge the relationship between the different actors that will inhabit it: sellers, monks, musicians, guests and pedestrians.
-Testing a series of imaginary rituals, the ground floor of the H gallery will be transformed into a stage-set for happenings and informal gatherings.
-We will thus highlight the mutual influence between people's behaviors and designed elements.
+We asked the students to determine the chariot’s architectural conditions, producing a spatial scaffolding to challenge the relationship between the different actors meant to inhabit it: sellers, monks, musicians, guests and pedestrians.
+Testing a series of imaginary rituals, the ground floor of the H gallery was transformed into a stage-set for happenings and informal gatherings.
+We thus highlighted the mutual influence between people’s behaviours and designed elements.

-The students will relentlassly assemble and disassemble a collective product, developing design and construction skills related to the field of movable structures.
-Particular attention will be dedicated to the artisanal crafting of specific ornamental and functional components, to understand the deep connection among aesthetics, mechanisms and spontaneous reactions.
+The students were encouraged to relentlessly assemble and disassemble a collective product, developing design and construction skills related to the field of movable structures.
+Particular attention was dedicated to the artisanal crafting of specific ornamental and functional components, to understand the deep connection among aesthetics, mechanisms and spontaneous reactions.